 Applications In Refractory Cements, Refractory Materials

 Without refractory materials, many modern industrial processes would not be possible due to no high quality iron, steel and aluminium being available to make the machinery required.
 A refractory material is a crucial part of a furnace or masonry oven, where it both acts as the major thermal barrier between the core and its housing, and as a material that can join together other refractories, such as silica or alumina.
 Refractory materials dealt with here include refractory cements and bricks.
+Additionally, refractories based on chrome compounds find use in continuous casting applications (tundishes and linings, for example) and as critical components in green sand casting - the high temperature molten metal casting technique used where utmost precision is required.

 Introduction To Refractory Cements